Proven-Paradox/shaper-system/Handbook.md

 Targets: Who or what this Ability targets.
 Cost: The HP or MP cost of this Ability.
 Damage: When using this Ability to do damage, multiply your Impact by this number to determine the amount.
-Special: Things particular to a given Ability.
+Effect: Things particular to a given Ability.
 ## Prerequisites
 Sometimes an Ability has a prerequisite listed in its entry.
 This means that you must fulfill the listed conditions before you are allowed to take that Ability.
 Generally this will be another Ability, often representing related skills building off of each other.
 There are other things that could be prerequisites, such as Attributes, as well.
 If at any time you no longer fulfill the prerequisites for a given Ability, you can no longer use it.
 ## Ability Types